jentery/dh150/index.md

 * **Fiction**: a work of audio, image, and/or text that imagines, if only in part, its character(s), world(s), and/or events(s); has a story that's arranged with narrative; may be read, watched, played, seen, and/or heard
 * **Media**: congealed labour or techniques made durable; not "the media" (singular) or "mass media" of the communications industry; three primary examples in this course are audio, image, and text
-* **Apparatus**: a mechanism used to only design and compose media and fiction but also economize people's experiences; examples in this course include editors, grids, engines, stacks, and networks
+* **Apparatus**: a mechanism used to not only design and compose media and fiction but also economize people's experiences; examples in this course include editors, grids, engines, stacks, and networks
 * **Audio**: a congealed way of hearing and composing; at once process and thing
 * **Format**: a way to nest, circulate, or store media; examples include novels, comics, games, and radio
 * **Genre**: when fiction congeals into recognizable conventions accompanied by audience expectations; may become someone's preferred way of reading; classic examples are tragedy or comedy, but other examples include fantasy, science fiction, detective, slapstick, romance, action, adventure, horror, mystery, simulation, role-playing, and suspense